 - Program Criteria

 The first step in ABET accreditation is that an institution requests an evaluation of its program(s).
 The Aeronautical Engineering program conducts an internal evaluation and completes a Self-Study Report (SSR).
 The SSR documents whether students, curriculum, faculty, administration, facilities, and institutional support meet the established criteria set by ABET.
 While the program conducts its self-examination, the appropriate ABET commission forms an evaluation team to visit the campus.
 A team chair and one or more program evaluators make up the evaluation team.
-Team members are volunteers from academe, government, and industry, as well as private practices.
+Team members are volunteers from academia, government, and industry, as well as private practices.
 During the on-campus visit, the evaluation team reviews course materials, student projects, and sample assignments and interviews students, faculty, and administrators.
-The team investigates whether the criteria are met and tackles any question raised in the SSR.
+The team investigates whether the criteria are met and tackles any questions raised in the SSR.